 We now create a new medium for the next layer of the painting.
 Different artists vary the richness of the medium depending on their own personal preference but the next mix is a very useful one.

-- 1 part linseed oil to 3 parts mineral spirit
+- 3 parts mineral spirit to 1 part linseed oil

 You can use the pipette to measure out amounts, or if I’m mixing a larger amount I’ll use kitchen measurement spoons.